sammyk118/refactoring-example-site/README.md

-Your Project Title
+# 01 HTML CSS Git: Code Refactor
-Description - What is this app
+## Description - What is this app
-Technology Used to build it / work with it
+## Technologies used
+- HTML
+- CSS
+- Git
+- Github
 Table of Contents (Optional)
 Installation or how to view (Link to deployed)
 What you did - what was the work that you did and why